allegro/envoy-control/docs/architecture.md

 The core module that provides integration with Envoy and API to integrate Discovery Service system.

 ### Envoy Control Runner
-Example of the code that builds Control Plane and runs it.
+Example of code that builds Control Plane and runs it.
 It uses [Spring Framework](https://spring.io/) to connect elements and serve HTTP endpoint and HTTP client for [Cross DC Synchronization](features/multi_dc_support.md) feature.

 #### Why Spring?